fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details>

-### How Idol Worshipping appeared
+#### How Idol Worshipping appeared

 There was a time of righteous people. they lived in tawhid and five of them were most righteous and most popular: Wadd, Suwa', Yaghuth, Ya'uq, Nasr.
 So people started celebrating anniversaries of these men. they made statues of these noble men to remind people of their piety and nobility, but some generations later, people started worshiping these statues.

 ## Nuh (Noah) and the Great Flood 🌊 ⛴ 🕊 ⛰ 🌱
 *************************************

-Nuh is the sesond most narrated prophet in the Quran. he was the first prophet who was sent to people who were commiting shirk.
+Nuh is the second most narrated prophet in the Quran. he was the first prophet who was sent to people who were commiting shirk.
 950 years he has been giving da'wah to his people, only about 10 to 80 people believed him.

 <details>
 	<summary><b>The Great Flood</b></summary>

-🕊
 After the flood, people started over and for some time they lived in tawhid.
 </details>